jwaciewski/csscoin/README.md

 # Introduction

 A fork of Litecoin for personal research.
+It uses its completely independent blockchain.

 RPC port: 8420
 P2P port: 8421